 Nearly all of us have been on the sea shore and seen this weird foaming phenomenon, but why does it happen?
 The foaming occurs when seawater that contains organic material causes a foaming reaction when combined with trapped air and the natural stirring of the sea water on the shore.

 #4.
 Red Tide

-Red tide, or algal bloom, is a sea event which involves algae and aquatic organisms growing at a huge rate causing a red discolouration of seawater.
-A Red Tide can occur in conditions where the water is warmer than usual, low salinity or a high level of nutrients are present in the water.
+Red tide, or algal bloom, is a sea event which involves algae and aquatic organisms growing at a huge rate, causing a red discolouration of the seawater.
+A Red Tide can occur in conditions where the water is warmer than usual, contains low salinity or when there is a high level of nutrients are present in the water.
 This rapid reproduction of algae is often toxic to marine life, birds and even humans.

 #5.
 Green Flashes & Rays

 An optical phenomenon that happens during sunrise and sunset.
-Green flashes and rays are usually visible for only a couple of seconds, usually on sea horizons.
-This mirage effect happens due to the atmospheric refraction of light near the horizon, causing colours to separate into a pyrzym of colours.
+Green flashes and rays are visible for only a couple of seconds, usually on sea horizons.
+This mirage effect happens due to an atmospheric refraction of light near the horizon, causing colours to separate into a prism of different shades.